-Local folklore claims that the hut which Burchell’s house was built over was destroyed when an ex-crew member who had done many missions, and been declared unfit for flying, due to injuries caused in an attack, killed himself with an hand-grenade.
+Local folklore claims that the hut which Burchell’s house was built over was destroyed when an ex-crew member who had done many missions and been declared unfit for flying, due to injuries caused in an attack, killed himself with a hand-grenade.

 Other airmen have been seen walking around the airstrip, once a popular area for courting couples.
 In 1982, a phantom airman was seen walking up and down before vanishing into the darkness.
 A memorial for the No.100 squadron situated on a nearby road also has a phantom airman who appears regularly.

 RAF Metheringham’s Phantom Lady

 Although little remains of RAF Metheringham, its ghost continues to remind people that it played an important role in World War 2.